lubuntu-team/manual/source/2/2.1/2.1.3/Quassel_IRC.rst

 .. image:: quasselpref.png

 To change your colors of chat use the :guilabel:`Chat View Colors` tab.
 To toggle if you want colored text press/unpress the :guilabel:`Allow colored text` checkbox.
 To change the Colors of your user interface on Quassel check the :guilabel:`Custom Colors` checkbox.
 Then there are many buttons for each different kind of message which you can press the buton that all bring up the specific color for that kind of message.
-To change the colors of nicknames for different people sending messages check the :guilabel:`Use Sending Coloring` checkbox.
+To change the colors of nicknames for different people sending messages check the :guilabel:`Use Sender Coloring` checkbox.

 .. image:: chat-view-colors.png